Collections Framework

 The Iterable Interface

-and Collection
+Iterator and Collection interface

-What is a Collection
+What is a Collection?

-is an interface which ensures a class has the ability to hold a series of objects.- Often, we consider
+Collectionis an interface which ensures a class has the ability to hold a series of objects.- Often, we consider

-, although they do not implement theCollection
+Mapobjects to be aCollection, although they do not implement theCollectioninterface.

 Collections and Maps

-List | Set | Map |
+| List | Set | Map |

-ArrayList | HashSet | TreeMap |
+| ArrayList | HashSet | TreeMap |

-LinkedList | TreeSet | HashMap |
+| LinkedList | TreeSet | HashMap |

-ArrayDeque | PriorityQueue | WeakHashMap |
+| ArrayDeque | PriorityQueue | WeakHashMap |

-EnumSet | IdentityHashMap | |
+| EnumSet | IdentityHashMap | |

-LinkedHashSet | LinkedHashMap | |
+| LinkedHashSet | LinkedHashMap | |

 Collection Interface